Intracerebral hemorrhage: Prognosis

-About 8 to 33% of those with intracranial haemorrhage have neurological deterioration within the first 24 hours of hospital admission, where a large proportion of them happens within 6 to 12 hours.
-Rate of haematoma expansion, perihaematoma odema volume and the presence of fever can affect the chances of getting neurological complications.
+About 8 to 33% of those with intracranial haemorrhage have neurological deterioration within the first 24 hours of hospital admission, with a large proportion of them happening within 6 to 12 hours.
+The rate of hematoma expansion, perihaematoma edema volume, and the presence of fever can affect the risk of neurological complications.

 The risk of death from an intraparenchymal bleed in traumatic brain injury is especially high when the injury occurs in the brain stem.
 Intraparenchymal bleeds within the medulla oblongata are almost always fatal, because they cause damage to cranial nerve X, the vagus nerve, which plays an important role in blood circulation and breathing.
 This kind of hemorrhage can also occur in the cortex or subcortical areas, usually in the frontal or temporal lobes when due to head injury, and sometimes in the cerebellum.
 Larger volumes of hematoma at hospital admission as well as greater expansion of the hematoma on subsequent evaluation (usually occurring within 6 hours of symptom onset) are associated with a worse prognosis.
-Perihematomal edema, or secondary edema surrounding the hematoma, is associated with secondary brain injury, worsening neurological function and is associated with poor outcomes.
+Perihematomal edema, or secondary edema surrounding the hematoma, is associated with secondary brain injury, worsening neurological function, and poor outcomes.
 Intraventricular hemorrhage, or bleeding into the ventricles of the brain, which may occur in 30–50% of patients, is also associated with long-term disability and a poor prognosis.
 Brain herniation is associated with poor prognoses.

+Predicting a patient's recovery after an intracerebral hemorrhage is difficult in the first few hours.
+Experts warn about a phenomenon known as a "self-fulfilling prophecy": this occurs when medical care is limited because a poor prognosis is assumed, leading to a patient's death due not only to the brain injury itself, but also to the lack of active treatment.
+To avoid this, major guidelines recommend waiting 24 to 72 hours before making final decisions about limiting life-sustaining treatment, except in cases of catastrophic brain injury.
+Even with these rules, data show that about 20% to 25% of patients still have their care limited very early on.

 For spontaneous intracerebral hemorrhage seen on CT scan, the death rate (mortality) is 34–50% by 30 days after the injury, and half of the deaths occur in the first 2 days.
 Even though the majority of deaths occur in the first few days after ICH, survivors have a long-term excess mortality rate of 27% compared to the general population.
 Of those who survive an intracerebral hemorrhage, 12–39% are independent with regard to self-care; others are disabled to varying degrees and require supportive care.